MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 3. Select **OK**.

-## Verify that then OneDrive for Business links work as expected
+## Verify that then OneDrive links work as expected
 <a name="Verify"> </a>

 It can take up to a minute for the changes to be updated in the User Profile service application for your on-premises farm.
 Because the link may be stored in the user's browser cache, we recommend you wait 24 hours and then verify the links are working.

-To check that the links are working as expected, have one of the users in the audience that is using the Microsoft 365 option for OneDrive for Business sign in to your on-premises environment.
+To check that the links are working as expected, have one of the users in the audience that is using the Microsoft 365 option for OneDrive sign in to your on-premises environment.
 From the user's personal site, and from the navigation bar or app launcher, have the user select **OneDrive**.

-If the user is redirected to Microsoft 365 for OneDrive for Business, everything is working as expected.
+If the user is redirected to Microsoft 365 for OneDrive, everything is working as expected.

-If users want to browse to their OneDrive for Business directory directly, they can go to https:// _\<yourtenant name\>_.onedrive.com in the browser.
-For example, https://contoso.onedrive.com will take users of Contoso tenancy to their OneDrive for Business document library.
-This is a simple way to bookmark the link for users of OneDrive for Business.
+If users want to browse to their OneDrive directory directly, they can go to https:// _\<yourtenant name\>_.onedrive.com in the browser.
+For example, https://contoso.onedrive.com will take users of Contoso tenancy to their OneDrive document library.
+This is a simple way to bookmark the link for users of OneDrive.
 Rich clients might not recognize this short URL.

 ## (Optional) Create a search vertical
 <a name="Verify"> </a>

-You can set up a search vertical so that you can search content stored in OneDrive for Business.
-The specific steps to set up the search vertical are in the article [Set up Search of OneDrive for Business from SharePoint Server](set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md).
+You can set up a search vertical so that you can search content stored in OneDrive.
+The specific steps to set up the search vertical are in the article [Set up Search of OneDrive from SharePoint Server](set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md).

 ## (Optional) Customize the Microsoft 365 navigation experience (SharePoint Server 2013)
 <a name="CustomNav"> </a>

 Now that your users are set up to be redirected to Office 365, you can customize what they see on the navigation bar there.
 By default, the navigation bar contains the following links: SkyDrive, Yammer or Newsfeed, and Sites.
-If you intend for your users to use only OneDrive for Business, you can remove the other links.
+If you intend for your users to use only OneDrive, you can remove the other links.
 If you want to allow your users to interact with Yammer or the SharePoint Newsfeed features or to create team sites in Office 365, you can leave those links on the nav bar.

 > [!NOTE]
 > Turn on the appropriate navigation bar links for the set of SharePoint service features that you have purchased.
-For example, if you have OneDrive for Business with Office on the web, then you would turn on only the OneDrive for Business link, and not the Sites or Newsfeed links.
-OneDrive for Business with Office on the web does not include the Sites and Newsfeed features and users would see Access Denied messages if they selected the links.
+For example, if you have OneDrive with Office on the web, then you would turn on only the OneDrive link, and not the Sites or Newsfeed links.
+OneDrive with Office on the web does not include the Sites and Newsfeed features and users would see Access Denied messages if they selected the links.
 You can, however, still choose to turn on Yammer as your social network and then turn on the Yammer/Newsfeed navigation link.

  **To customize the navigation bar**